San Diego: Transportation

 The city has two major commercial airports within or near its city limits.
-San Diego International Airport (SAN) is the busiest single-runway airport in the United States.
+San Diego International Airport is the busiest single-runway airport in the United States.
 It served over 24 million passengers in 2018 and is dealing with larger numbers every year.
-Tijuana International Airport has a terminal within the city limits in the Otay Mesa district connected to the rest of the airport in Tijuana, Mexico, via the Cross Border Xpress cross-border footbridge.
-In addition, the city has two general-aviation airports, Montgomery-Gibbs Executive Airport (MYF) and Brown Field Municipal Airport (SDM).
+Tijuana International Airport has a terminal within the city limits in the Otay Mesa district connected to the rest of the airport in Tijuana, via the Cross Border Xpress cross-border footbridge.
+In addition, the city has two general-aviation airports, Montgomery-Gibbs Executive Airport and Brown Field Municipal Airport.